 Tips for Successful Completion of the Crime and Justice Studies (CJS) Major

 - Meet with your CJS faculty advisor regularly.
-Advisors help prevent you from taking unnecessary courses and make sure that the courses you take are counted in ways that best facilitate your progress towards graduation.
-They will also direct you to important University resources.
-They are here to help make sure you make the most of your WSU experience.
+Advisors help prevent you from taking unnecessary courses and make sure the courses you take are counted in ways that best facilitate your progress towards graduation.
+They will also direct you to important university resources.
+They are here to help make sure you make the most of your Wright State experience.
 Call (937) 775-2582 for information about scheduling an appointment.

-- Our curriculum offers a strong foundation of core CJS courses while at the same time allowing the opportunity for great flexibility and specialization within the program.
+- Our curriculum offers you a strong foundation of core CJS courses while at the same time allowing you the opportunity for great flexibility and specialization within the program.
 Therefore, you will typically have two or more course choices that can be used to fulfill each of our program requirements.
-For example, you can take the required discipline overview class in the CJS Core through the Political Science Department (PLS 4420) or the Sociology Department (SOC 3710) or the Urban Affairs & Geography Department (URS 4280).
+For example, you can take the required discipline overview course in the CJS core through political science (PLS 4420) or sociology (SOC 3710) or urban affairs and geography (URS 4280).

 - An internship in a criminal-justice related occupation is part of our core requirements.
-We generally recommend that students have completed a minimum of 15 hours in the major before taking the internship.
-Internships much be secured through one of our three core department (PLS, SOC, or URS) and students must begin the scheduling process at least two terms in advance; Federal internship planning should be a year in advance.
-Detailed information about this process can be found on our Internship web page.
-NOTE: CJS Minors are not required to complete an internship.
+We generally recommend that you have completed a minimum of 15 hours in the major before taking the internship.
+Internships much be secured through one of our three core courses (PLS 4821, SOC 3000, or URS 4950) and you must begin the scheduling process at least two terms in advance.
+Federal internship planning should begin a year in advance.
+Detailed information about this process can be found on our Internship webpage.
+CJS minors are not required to complete an internship.

-NOTE: Background checks, drug/alcohol screenings will typically be required for placement.
-Given how strictly agencies screen applicants, if you have a previous record or dependency, discuss this with you advisor so that alternate arrangements can be made.
+NOTE: Background checks and drug/alcohol screenings will typically be required for placement.
+Given how strictly agencies screen applicants, if you have a previous record or dependency, discuss this with your advisor so that alternate arrangements can be made.
 (See details on our web page.)

-- In the semester prior to your graduation date (e.g. fall semester for a spring graduation), you need to make an appointment to meet with the Program Director, Dr. Lahm (email@example.com), Dr. Choudhury (firstname.lastname@example.org) or Carin Benning (email@example.com) to conduct a graduation check and exit interview.
-At this time, you will be given a graduation check form which you then take to the College of Liberal Arts Advisor, 120 Millett Hall, (937) 775-2601 who will enable you to electronically register for graduation.
+- In the semester prior to your graduation date (e.g. fall semester for spring graduation), you need to make an appointment to meet with the program director, Dr. Lahm (email@example.com) to conduct a graduation check and exit interview.
+Once approved, the College of Liberal Arts advisor will enable you to electronically apply for graduation.

-- Portfolio Requirement – As part of our internal program assessment we ask that you turn in copies of your term papers from three of your five CJS classes to the department before you graduate (SOC 3410 should be one of these three).
-NOTE: CJS Minors not applicable.
+- Portfolio requirement: As part of our internal program assessment, we ask that you turn in copies of your term papers from three of your five CJS classes to the department before you graduate (SOC 3410 should be one of these three).
+CJS minors not applicable.

-- Email Listing: This is the central communication tool which uses your WSU email address.
-The Program Director, through the Administrative Support Coordinator, sends emails about course listings, class availability, internship information and job postings.
-As a new student you will receive several WSU emails, so be sure to check your Wright State email regularly so you do not miss any important information.
-These will be sent to you by firstname.lastname@example.org or email@example.com.
+- Email listing: This is the central communication tool which uses your Wright State email address.
+The program director, through the administrative support coordinator, sends emails about course listings, class availability, internship information, and job postings.
+As a new student, you will receive several Wright State emails, so be sure to check your Wright State email regularly so you do not miss any important information.
+These will be sent to you by firstname.lastname@example.org.